oonap0oo/small-Python-projects/README.md

-object oriented code to find the value of a resistor out of the color codes present on the component can return a tuple containing (value, tolerance) as values or a string representation suck as "12 MOhm 5%"
+object oriented code to find the value of a resistor out of the color codes present on the component can return a tuple containing (value, tolerance) as values or a string representation such as "12 MOhm 5%"